 Splurge: HOTEL THE FLAG Shinsaibashi

 This modern boutique hotel close to the bars and restaurants of Dotonburi has excellent reviews

 >>> CLICK HERE TO CHECK RATES & BOOK

 Japan is one of the safest solo travel destinations in Asia, if not the world.
 This is a country that takes pride in its safety, uniformity and order, and has a very low crime rate.

 Whilst you shouldn’t be complacent, you don’t have to be concerned about pickpocketing or walking alone at night as much as you would in other countries.
 If you use your common sense, watch your belongings, drink alcohol in moderation and share your itinerary with someone back home, your trip to Osaka should be trouble-free.

 Whilst you are in Japan it is highly unlikely that you will be subjected to the catcalling experienced in other countries.
 However, women have been the recipients of unwelcome male attention when riding the subways.

 Chikan, or public groping, has been a dark cloud hovering over Japan for many years.
 This has led to railway companies introducing designated women-only cars.
 In Osaka, the Midosuji subway line has cars reserved for women.

-Osaka’s important history and its buzzing nightlife and cultural scene are just a few of many compelling reasons this vibrant city.
-But ultimately, it was its sublime cuisine and the area around the Tombori River that won me over.
+Its rich history, buzzing nightlife and cultural scene are just a few of the many compelling reasons to visit this vibrant city.
+But ultimately, it was Osaka’s sublime cuisine and the area around the Tombori River that won me over.

-Finally, for a first-time visitor to Japan, Osaka is an easier city to navigate than Tokyo, and with fewer crowds.
-A perfect introduction to this seductive country.
+If you are visiting Japan for the first time, Osaka is an easier city to navigate than Tokyo, and with fewer crowds.
+It’s a perfect introduction to this seductive country.